Capture of Sint Eustatius: Controversy

 The wealth Rodney and Vaughan discovered on St. Eustatius exceeded their expectations.
 There were 130 merchantmen in the bay as well as the Dutch frigate and five smaller American warships.
 In total the value of goods seized, including the convoy captured off Sombrero, was estimated to be around £3 million.
 On 5 February 1781, Rodney and Vaughan signed an agreement stating that all goods taken belonged to the Crown.
 Rodney and Vaughan, by British custom, expected to personally receive a significant share of the captured wealth from the king once it reached England.
 Instead of delegating the task of sorting through and estimating the value of the confiscated property, Rodney and Vaughan oversaw this themselves.
 The time spent doing this led to allegations that they had neglected their military duties.
 In particular, Samuel Hood suggested that Rodney should have sailed to intercept a French fleet under Admiral de Grasse, traveling to Martinique.
 The French fleet instead turned north and headed for the Chesapeake Bay of Virginia and Maryland.
 Rodney had further weakened his fleet by sending a strong defending force to Britain to accompany his treasure ships.
 After months on St. Eustatius, capturing additional merchants and treasure, Rodney was imposed upon to send part of his fleet under Hood north to aid General Cornwallis and British armed forces fighting the Americans, while he took the rest of the fleet back to Britain for some overdue refitting.

 Hood arrived at Chesapeake Bay and, finding no French fleet, continued to New York to join forces under Admiral Graves.
 The French forces under Admiral de Grasse (along with another French squadron from Rhode Island) arrived at the Chesapeake soon after Hood had left.
 Graves and Hood had been outmaneuvered and, although the resulting Battle of the Chesapeake was a tactical draw, it was a strategic defeat for the British.
 Cornwallis could not be supplied and was forced to surrender a few weeks later.
-The Americans had won the war, partially because of Rodney's anti-Semitism and avaricious delays.
+The Americans had won the war, partially because of Rodney's delays at Sint Eustatius.